Experience true Nordic winter with these Iceland and Canada tours!

-Don’t worry—this eruption isn’t affecting your travel plans with us.
-Everything is running smoothly, as such events are well-managed and common in Iceland.
-Keep reading to learn more about the latest volcanic activity.
+Don’t worry—this natural event didn’t disrupt travel plans.
+Everything ran smoothly, as such phenomena are well-managed and common in Iceland.
+Keep reading to learn more about the recent volcanic activity!

 Key points:

-• It's the 7th eruption in the country this year and 10th in the past three years.
+• This was the 7th eruption in the country this year and 10th in the past three years.

-• The length of the opened fissure is smaller compared to the previous ones, about 1.86 miles or 3 kilometers.
+• The length of the opened fissure was smaller than the previous ones, about 1.86 miles or 3 kilometers, however, the lava output was significant.

-• While Grindavik town is evacuated and the Blue Lagoon may be closed temporarily, Icelandic travel and tourism, including flights, remain unaffected.
+• While Grindavik town was evacuated and the Blue Lagoon may be closed temporarily, Icelandic travel and tourism, including flights, remain unaffected.

 • Our Iceland tours (except those that include the Blue Lagoon) are running as usual.

-• This eruption has minimal impact and does not present a risk to travelers and locals.
+• This eruption had minimal impact and does not present a risk to travelers and locals.

 Your safety is our top priority.
 We’ll keep you updated if anything changes, but right now is a great time to visit Iceland and enjoy this stunning natural event from a safe distance.